wolftype/versor/README.md

 * [versor.js](http://www.github.com/weshoke/versor.js) A javascript port of this library

-QUICKSTART
+COMPILATION
 ---

-Please see also the [INSTALL](http://versor.mat.ucsb.edu/INSTALL.html) guide.
-For this version you need C++11 support (gcc 4.7 or higher or clang 3.2 or higher) and for graphics support you'll want'glew.
+For this version you need C++11 support (gcc 4.7 or higher or clang 3.2 or higher) and for graphics support you'll want glew.
 See the [Troubleshooting](#TROUBLESHOOTING) section below for instructions on installing glew.

 	git clone git://github.com/wolftype/versor.git